Twilio shut down Programmable Video; its end-of-life is December 2026. The

 return () => room.leave();

 The CLI's migrator registry is open for extension.
-Agora, Daily, and Vonage migrators are on the roadmap — if you need one sooner, open an issue with a couple of representative files and we'll prioritise it.
+Agora, Daily, and Vonage migrators are on the roadmap — if you need one sooner, email [email protected] with a couple of representative files and we'll prioritise it.